-Without further introduction, may we present the worst resume mistakes made by writers everywhere.
-Don't worry, we will explain how to fix them.
+Without further introduction, we present the worst resume mistakes made by writers everywhere.
+Don't worry, we will explain how to fix them too.

 Do not provide a link to any website that has inappropriate content.
 For example, you may think that by linking to your Facebook page you are providing the employer with more information about yourself, but stop and think for a minute.
-Is that picture of you in a bar really the image that you want to set forth to a potential employer?
+Is that picture of you hanging out in a bar really the example of your professional image that you want a potential employer to see?
 If you are going to link to your social media profile clean it up first.

-In addition, be sure that all of your contact information (user name, email address) is professional sounding.
+In addition, be sure that all of your contact information, especially your email address, is professional sounding.

 - Objective Statement:

-The trend seems to say that Objective statements are old news, so don't include one unless specifically required to do so.
-Your resume should be about what you can offer to a company, not what you want from the situation.
+The trend seems to say that Objective statements are old news, so don't include one unless you are specifically required to do so.
+Your resume should be about what you can offer to a company, not what you want to get out of the situation.

 - Including Too Much:

 Sometimes when you are interviewing for a position it is not necessary to explain every detail about your professional career.
-Tailor your writing to only include the most important details of your accomplishments and skills.
+Tailor your writing to include the most important details about your accomplishments and skills.

 - Improper Pronoun Usage: